 Enter Joe Berke

 So that’s Laing and Trocchi taken care of, but who was Joe Berke?
 Who is Joe Berke?
-I may as well begin with the view from London during the early summer of 1964, as that after all was Laing’s perspective.
+I may as well begin with the view from London during the early summer of 1964, as that after all was Laing’s point of view.
 From Laing’s perspective, he was a heavily bearded and enormously energetic American medical student, who during the previous September had come to London to work with him and his colleagues as a research assistant, in Hallam Street, Marylebone, on their Tavistock-supported Schizophrenia and Families project.

 During that period, he had grown to like Laing a lot and Laing had grown to like him too and sometimes they had gone out looking for a place for the PA’s asylum idea together.